Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max defeats Jax and wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state

-After Max wins more citizens have become insprired that they too can have equal power to that of cybervators

-## Act 3
-### 10. The Road Back
-Episodes: 35, 36, 37, 39, 39, 40, 41, 42

 ### 11. Resurrection